 Tony Prust of Analog Motorcycles is an old-fashioned craftsman.
 He can turn his hand to fine woodworking as well as metallurgy, and his Chicago-based workshop turns out bikes that are functional as well as beautifully finished.

 Tony eschews fashion, but there’s often a stroke of serendipity in his timing.
 Six months ago, his 1949 Indian Scout racer became a stunning counterpoint to the modern Scout.
-And now we have ‘Super Scrambler’—Tony’s take on the Ducati Scrambler.
+And now we have ‘Super Scrambler’—a vintage-inspired Ducati custom.

 Clever planning?
 We’ll err on the side of happenstance, because the seed of this Ducati custom was planted a year ago.
 That’s when client Del Thomas—owner of an Analog-built Ducati Indiana—approached Tony with a novel idea.